 The map presented in Figure 6.3 below shows the proportion of households that have been exposed to the Land Tenure Regularisation (LTR) programme by district.
-63.3% of households in Ngoma district have been exposed to the LTR programme and the proportion is 54.1% country-wide on average.
+67% of households in Nyanza district have been exposed to the LTR programme.
+This proportion is 54.1% country-wide on average.